LightWave888/Research-Repo/Week_5.md

 ## VS Code
 *_I keep having issues with VS Code_*
 Found out I shouldnt just push the PLAY button and actually push the drop down instead.
+Then found out can click in the terminal, push and enter.
+Even easier!
 Working well now!

 ## Blockchain
 ### Web 3.0
 web1 = Book
 web2 = map
 web3 = video game - Blockchain
 I'm really interested in blockchain, previously I had heard of it but that's it.
 After learning a little about it in class I went and got a book from the Library to read more on it.
 I'm always excited to learn about new concepts that interest me so am excited to get started on the book.
+The book is 'Basic Blockchain - What It Is and How It Will Transform the Way We Work and Live' by David L. Shrier.
+Again it was the only one in the library on this topic at the time.

 ## Agile Excersie
 ## *_Marshmellow Tower*_